The Cafe Irreal is edited by G.S. Evans and Alice Whittenburg, and it has been online since 1998.

 The Cafe Irreal is a quarterly webzine that presents a kind of fantastic fiction infrequently published in English.
 This fiction, which we would describe as irreal, resembles the work of writers such as Franz Kafka, Kobo Abe, Clarice Lispector and Jorge Luis Borges.
 As a type of fiction it rejects the tendency to portray people and places realistically and the need for a full resolution to the story; instead, it shows us a reality constantly being undermined.
 Therefore, we're interested in stories by writers who write about what they don't know, take us places we couldn't possibly go, and don't try to make us care about the characters.
 We would also suggest you take a look at the current issue, archives, and theory (especially the essay, "What is irrealism?") pages on this web site.

 The Cafe Irreal is a quarterly publication, publishing on May 1, August 1, November 1, and February 1 of each year.
 The deadline for submissions for each issue will be one month before the date of publication.
-The deadline for the next issue (Fall 2014) will be October 1, 2014.
+The deadline for the next issue (Spring 2015) will be April 1, 2015.